What is RCIA?

 When is RCIA held?
 How long does it last?

 At St. Mary Parish, we begin sessions in late August or September.
-Informational Sessions are held each Sunday at 11:45 – 12-45 p.m. in the meeting room/ basement.
+Informational Sessions are held each Sunday at 11:45 – 12-45 p.m. in the parish office.
 During this time, the catechetical (teaching) “Inquiry team members” answers any questions pertaining to the Catholic faith and presents the Catholic belief as it pertains to faith and morals.

 After a period of time those who wish to make the next step on the journey, will begin to attend Sunday Mass.
 This is required for those who wish to join us by baptism or profession of faith.
 After the homily, these inquirers — now referred to as catechumens if unbaptized or candidates if already baptized in a Christian church by the ordinary rite — will leave the congregation for a further examination of the scriptures.
 A facilitator will assist in this “breaking open the Word” for the remainder of Mass with a Session on doctrine following.